algolia/kubernetes-hands-on/06-deployment/README.md

 # Deploying my first application: `deployment`

-In this section you will learn how to deploy a stateless application with multiple replicas and auto-scale it.
+In this section you will learn how to deploy a stateless application with multiple replicas and scale it.

 Managing pods manually is doable, but what if you want to deploy multiple times the same one?
 Of course you can copy/paste the yaml files and `apply` them.
 But remember, pods are **mortal**, so k8s can kill them whenever it feels like it.